Modal Verbs: Necessity and Suggestion

 • You can go out after finishing your homework.

-• You must clean your room before you go outside.
+• You must to go

 • You can’t smoke inside the building.